 Did I really want to spend my life reliant on others for this?
 Could I actually validate myself??
 Sure enough – you CAN!
 And it’s actually the only way that works.
 So I set out to learn how to do that, and I’ve gotten really good at it.

 I also learned that I’d been abandoning myself in my efforts to prevent abandonment from my partner…(!)
 Funny thing is, most people would say that the solution was to abandon him.

 Now how was THAT going to help me feel unconditionally worthy, if the person my heart had chosen was decidedly not?
 So I committed to dig into every trigger and let them all reveal to me the ways in which I needed to be loving MYSELF better.

 In so doing, I’ve developed a practice of acceptance that goes both ways – as all of our mental operating systems do – and I just keep discovering new parts of both of us (same guy!) to love and to learn to love.

 We may still part ways one day – no future is certain – but I made a promise to myself (and to him) to not end things out of bitterness or reactivity.
 I am certain that doing so would only land me right in the same spot with the next partner, anyway.

-There is no end.
-My story continues to unfold.
 All life is perpetual evolution, really.
 The key is to learn how to surf it.